syncfusion/blazor-docs/src/charts/chart/chart-types/polar.md

 To render a polar series, use series[`Type`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.Charts.ChartSeries~Type.html) as `Polar`.

+> Note: You can also explore our [`Blazor Polar Chart example`](https://blazor.syncfusion.com/demos/chart/polar-line) to knows how to render and configure the polar line type charts.

 ## Draw Types

-Polar DrawType property is used to change the series plotting type to line, column, area, range column, spline, scatter, stacking area and stacking column.
-The default value of DrawType is `Line`.
+Polar [`DrawType`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.Charts.ChartSeries~DrawType.html) property is used to change the series plotting type to line, column, area, range column, spline, scatter, stacking area and stacking column.
+The default value of DrawType is **Line**.

 ### Line

-To render a line draw type, use series [`DrawType`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.Charts.ChartSeries~DrawType.html) as `Line`.
+To render a line draw type, use series [`DrawType`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.Charts.ChartSeries~DrawType.html) as **Line**.
 [`IsClosed`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.Charts.ChartSeries~IsClosed.html) property specifies whether to join start and end point of a line series used in [`polar chart`](https://www.syncfusion.com/blazor-components/blazor-charts/chart-types/polar-chart) to form a closed path.
 Default value of isClosed is true.